STFC meetings will be held virtually via Zoom to discuss essential and necessary items only.

-The Student Technology Fee (STF) Committee is a yearly committee of students appointed by the ASUWB.
-We are responsible for reviewing proposals related to the $42/quarter technology fee that each student pays, and making funding recommendations to ASUWB.
-Proposals on how the money should be spent can be submitted by any current student, faculty, or staff member of UWB.
+The Student Technology Fee (STF) Committee comprises of current UW Bothell students appointed by the ASUWB.
+Members are responsible for reviewing proposals related to the $42/quarter technology fee that each currently enrolled student pays.

-- Review proposals on how the STF money should be spent.
+- Review proposals on how the STF funds should be spent.

 - Explore methods and guidelines to maximize the benefit that the STF has on the student population.

 Proposals can be submitted by any current student, faculty, or staff member of the UWB.
 However, money from the fee is not used to fund items that would otherwise be funded by legislative or administrative funds.
 Funding for projects are made on a yearly basis.

 - Show that the primary benefit is to students.

 - Not be contingent on subsequent years of funding.

 - Include a summary of student input, long-term plan for operation, and address issues of student accessibility.